← All Chapters|Part 6Synthesis and Implications

 "I don't care if you believe me or not.
 Just look into what I've said.
 Just look.
 Check out the geology.
 Check out the cloning patents.
 Check out MKUltra.
 Check out the orphan trains.
 Check out the buildings that are buried up to their first floor.
 And then tell me there's nothing there."

 The question is not whether Marshall's claims are true.
-The question is whether they are worth investigating.
-And the answer to that question depends not on Marshall's credibility but on the strength of the circumstantial evidence—evidence that exists independently of Marshall, that is publicly available, and that has received far less scrutiny than its implications warrant.
+The question is whether the electromagnetic ecology hypothesis is worth testing.
+And the answer to that question depends not on Marshall's credibility but on the strength of the convergent evidence, the rigor of the scientific framework, and the specificity of the testable predictions — all of which exist independently of Marshall and are available for scrutiny by any qualified researcher.

 In the final chapter, we examine Marshall's endgame: why he told his story, what he hopes to accomplish, and what the implications are for the reader who has followed this investigation to its conclusion.